 Have a Goal from the Outset

 The most important thing is to have a clearly defined goal when choosing between business phone systems.
-Understand what your business needs, your budget to put it together, and the requirements of your team.
+Understand what your business needs, your budget to put it together, and your team’s requirements.
 If you aren’t sure just what you need – and don’t need – then you aren’t going to be satisfied no matter your choice.

 Not only should you choose a good business phone to match your current needs, but also one that continues to meet the needs of your business as it grows.
 Consider how you want your business to grow and choose an option that meets these goals.

-So, if you were looking to create a solid, large-scale system then you should choose IP PBX.
-If you would rather focus on scalability, security, mobility, and growth, then a virtual business phone system is the best choice.
+So, if you want to create a solid, large-scale system, you should choose IP PBX.
+A virtual business phone system is the best choice if you would rather focus on scalability, security, mobility, and growth.

 Consult the Professionals